Emergency Alerts and Updates

 Will this cost me anything?

 The University offers this service for free.
-If you choose to receive a notice by text message, your service provider's normal text messaging fees will apply.
+If you choose to receive a notice by text message, your service providers should not charge a fee because it serves as emergency communication.

 Does the service work on multiple cell phone networks?